mottjes/libft/README.md

 The purpose of this project is to create a own libary with some re-coded libc functions, as well as some other common utility functions.

+For more detail: The subject pdf is inside of the project folder.

 ### Usage

 ``make`` without bonus functions.